 Keep watch on the garlic while it’s cooking, making sure to stir it constantly so you don’t end up with burnt garlic.
 It burns quick if you aren’t paying attention.

 Store any leftover shepherd’s pie in an airtight container in the fridge for up to five days.
 Reheat in the oven until warm.
+You could also cover it tightly with plastic wrap, but I always prefer actual airtight.

 The main differences are that shepherds pie is a traditional Irish dish that normally uses a lamb filling.
 Cottage pie is an English dish that normally uses a beef filling.
 Both are topped with mashed potatoes.